kasitoru/mjsxj02hl_application/README.md

 Application for Xiaomi Smart Camera Standard Edition (MJSXJ02HL) with RTSP and MQTT support.
 It is used in a [custom firmware](https://github.com/kasitoru/mjsxj02hl_firmware).

+**Attention!
+This firmware is no longer supported by the author.
+We recommend using [OpenIPC](https://github.com/OpenIPC/device-mjsxj02hl).**

 ## Build

 1. Install Hi3518Ev300 [toolchain](https://dl.openipc.org/SDK/HiSilicon/Hi3516Ev200_16Ev300_18Ev300/Hi3516EV200R001C01SPC011/arm-himix100-linux.tgz):